Skip to content

 Spec-driven development externalizes project intent into a Markdown specification that agents compile into code, making the spec the persistent source of truth.

-Chat-based coding loses design decisions across interactions.
-Each new session starts without knowledge of prior architectural choices, naming conventions, or rejected approaches.
-Agents re-derive context from code that may not reflect the original intent, or they hallucinate conventions that contradict earlier decisions.
+Chat-based coding loses design decisions between sessions.
+Each new session starts without the prior architectural choices, naming conventions, or rejected approaches.
+Agents re-derive context from code that may not reflect the original intent, or they invent conventions that contradict earlier decisions.

-Spec-driven development addresses this by externalizing intent into a persistent document the agent reads on every compilation cycle.
+Spec-driven development fixes this.
+It moves intent into a persistent document the agent reads on every compilation cycle.

 GitHub's Spec Kit formalizes the approach into phases, each producing Markdown artifacts that feed the next (Spec-Driven Development with AI).